 4. Create a Cloud Cost Reduction Plan

-Once an assessment is complete, Ten Mile Square’s experts analyze your cloud cost structures and alternatives that could be utilized.
-Typically, we circle back within 10 days with our assessment analysis and a Cloud Cost Reduction Plan that outlines specific recommendations to reach your target cloud costs.
+Once an assessment is complete, Ten Mile Square’s experts analyze your cloud expense structures and alternatives that could be utilized.
+Typically, we circle back within 10 days with our assessment analysis and a plan that outlines specific recommendations to optimize and reach your target costs.

 Every plan is tailored to your situation but often includes similar recommendations for reducing costs:

-- AWS Resources: Besides a well-architected workload, the right selection of AWS services can also lower costs.
+- AWS Services: Besides a well-architected workload, the right selection of AWS services can also lower costs.
 Our plan lays out the right combination for each client.

 - Cache Content: Data transfer can be costly.
 We suggest caching dynamic or static web content when possible at Amazon CloudFront edge locations to contain these costs.